dougabugg/dfos-license/dfos-license.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+The files are not used for either commercial or for-profit purposes.
+Only non-commercial (personal, educational, non-profit, etc) uses are allowed.
+For commercial use, unless the current date is $[expires] years after the Copyright year in the most recent version of the LICENSE file, the commercial party must reach out to the current copyright holders and negotiate a private license.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,